vaizcom/vaiz-node-sdk/mcp-server/README.md

 > **You**: "Mark TASK-456 as completed"

 The AI will use `vaiz_edit_task` to update the task status.

+### Example 2.5: Set up task blocking relationships

+> **You**: "Make TASK-123 block TASK-456"

+The AI will use `vaiz_set_task_blocker` to create a blocking relationship where TASK-123 blocks TASK-456.
+This means TASK-456 cannot be completed until TASK-123 is done.

 ### Example 3: Document collaboration